xirhxq/basic-interactive-menu/README.md

 We welcome contributions to improve this project!
 Please consider:

-1. **Testing** - Run the examples and report any bugs or unexpected behavior
+1. **Testing** - Run the examples and tests, and report any bugs or unexpected behavior
 2. **Enhancements** - Suggest or implement improvements to the core functionality
 3. **Documentation** - Help improve the clarity and completeness of documentation
 4. **Examples** - Add new example implementations demonstrating different use cases